 Given the change in lava activity, road and trail openings are variable, so always confirm with the National Parks Service.
 If it’s open, drive around Chain of Craters Road and stop at the sulfur banks for a treat.
 Sightseeing along this road will give you ample perspectives on the ever-changing Halema’uma’u crater on Kilauea.

-The Best Hawaii Volcanoes National Park Hikes for Families
+Great Hawaii Volcanoes National Park Hikes

 There are several days worth of hikes in and around the park, but the best hikes for families in Hawaii Volcanoes National Park are Thurston Lava Tube, Devastation Trail, and Kilauea Iki.
 Here’s what you need to know about each of the hiking trails.